simplerhacking/Evilginx3-Phishlets/README.md

   Follow detailed, hands-on labs that cover every aspect of phishlet development.
 By the end of the course, you’ll have built your own advanced phishlets, ready for use in simulated red team engagements.

 - **Tailored for Aspiring Phishlet Developers of All Skill Levels:**
   This course speaks directly to programmers who are ready to master Evilginx phishlet creation—from understanding basic concepts to implementing sophisticated customizations.
-You'll get clear, code-driven examples and practical insights that you can apply immediately.
+You'll get clear, code-driven examples and nuanced insights.

 Evilginx Phishlet Developer Masterclass (2025) isn’t just another security course—it’s the ultimate resource for anyone serious about advanced phishlet development.
 Elevate your skills, learn to build custom, resilient phishlets from scratch.